Jorge Guillén: 1945 edition

 A lot happened in Guillén's life before he published the next edition of Cántico in Mexico in 1945.
 By now the book had more than doubled in size, to 270 poems.
-A reader would expect events such as the mysterious death of his friend García Lorca, the Spanish Civil War, exile to the USA and the Second World War to have an effect on Guillén's poetry.
+A reader would expect events such as the mysterious death of his friend García Lorca, the Spanish Civil War, exile to the US and the Second World War to have an effect on Guillén's poetry.
 Exile in particular seems to have hit him hard because he did not speak very good English and he remained very attached to his Spanish background.
 But biographical references in his poems remain elusive.
 There is in this edition an increase in the number of poems that deal with pain and death.
 He also oscillates between extremes in a new and different way; some poems are stridently affirmative of his values while others are far more meditative and tranquil than hitherto.
 There are poems that deal with simple domestic pleasures, such as the home, family life, friendship and parenthood, which do not have any counterpart in the earlier editions.

 There are stylistic innovations.
 In Language and Poetry, one of the lectures is about the prosaic language of the mediaeval poet Gonzalo de Berceo, whom Guillén admired for his humility and faith.
 In the poem "Equilibrio", there is a plainness of syntax, compared with earlier poems, that seems to suggest that he is trying to emulate this.
 There are poems which suggest that Guillén feels that he is now living in an alien environment, such as "Vida urbana".

 There is also the emergence of the theme of pain and suffering.
 Sometimes pain prevents the realization of plenitude, as in "Muchas gracias, adiós"; sometimes awareness of pain and death can help to remind the poet of the importance of fighting for life.
 Although there are very few autobiographical references in Cántico, in this edition it is tempting to see references to the protracted illness and frequent hospital visits of his wife before her death in 1947, as well as the poet's own bouts of ill health.
 In "Su persona", he argues that loneliness is not to be defeated by turning to memories of shared joys, because they are merely phantasms.
 Instead, you have to face reality and find the good that exists there.
 In this edition, Guillén acknowledges that reality has a dark side but affirms that it can be resisted and must be resisted.